advancedresearch/toy_model_of_physical_seshatic_identity/README.md

 When Plato wrote about Thoth (which is likely a later deity than Seshat that took over some of her roles), he did not mention Seshat at all, which could signify that this knowledge was lost when Plato writes.
-Yet, this unbalanced representation of the mythology of the invention of writing violated the principle of Ma'at.
+Yet, this unbalanced representation of the mythology of the invention of writing, violated the principle of Ma'at.
 Hence, Plato unleashed a "Pharaoh's curse" on humanity that might have set humanity on a path of self-destruction.

 Seshatism is designed to represent the philosophy of restoration and reconstruction of history,